To become a rockstar engineer fast, there are 15 easy tips for young engineers to follow. These tips will help you reach your full potential.

 When you make a mistake, milk it for all it’s worth.
 Notice how I said “when.”

 Because I can guarantee you’ll make mistakes as a working engineer.
 We all do.
+No exceptions!

 The goal is though, to not make the same mistake twice.
 But, when you do make a mistake, do your best to learn as much as you can from it.
 Because mistakes and failures are the best teachers in life.

-- What was the mistake?
+- What was the mistake I made?

 #11 Don’t make factless assumptions